SmileiPIC/Smilei/doc/Sphinx/ionization.rst

 and the ionization rate in
 DC, i.e. :math:`\Gamma_{\rm ADK, DC}` from Eq. :eq:`ionizationRate` can be used at each timestep.
+Furthermore, if the atom/ion from which the electrons are stripped through ionization is at rest, for momentum conservation the new electrons can be initialized with zero momentum.
+If a laser ionized the atom/ion, the new electrons momenta will quickly change due to the Lorentz force.

 Instead, in presence of a laser envelope (see :doc:`laser_envelope`) an ad hoc treatment of the ionization process averaged over the scales of the optical cycle is necessary, since the